Kinovarobotics/ros_kortex/kortex_description/readme.md

 - To load the Gen3 lite description, you would put in your launch file :
 <code><param name="robot_description" command="$(find xacro)/xacro --inorder $(find kortex_description)/robots/gen3_lite_gen3_lite_2f.xacro sim:=false"\/></code>

+## Tool frame

+The `tool_frame` link refers to the tool frame used by the arm when it reports end effector position feedback.